jorgef/fsharpreactivepatterns/docs/content/system-management-and-infrastructure.md

 ##Test Message

-This pattern allows to check the health of the actor.
+This pattern allows to check the health of an actor.

 ```fsharp
 type Message = { IsTest: bool }